- Fri 1 January 2021 to Sun 7 March 2021

-Due to the national lockdown, we have had to postpone the Rupert Bear Centenary exhibition until December.
+Due to the current lockdown restrictions, we have had to postpone the Rupert Bear Centenary exhibition until we can reopen in 2021.
 But that doesn’t mean the Rupert fun is cancelled!

 Bring your family and friends along and join us for this interactive exhibition celebrating the Rupert Bear centenary!